 *Tip 2; *Use CALL SORTN to compute the mean of the 8 highest scores (out of 10); data grade; input Score1-Score10; call sortn(of Score1-Score10); Mean_8 = mean(of Score3-Score10); /* alternative program call sortn(of Score10-Score1); *Descending sort; Mean_8 = mean(of Score1-Score8); */ datalines; 80 90 100 50 92 90 79 98 100 55 ;

 Tip #3: Cody's Law of SAS Programming

 If you find yourself writing a very tedious SAS program--STOP.
 Take a walk, talk to a colleague, then ask yourself, “Does SAS have some tool to make this program less tedious?”
 Perhaps an ARRAY, or a MACRO, or a FUNCTION can help.
 Sometimes brute force programming is necessary, but very often, there is a SAS tool that will make for an easier and more elegant program.

 I hope you find these helpful!
 For more tips and example code please check out my new book, the new edition of Learning SAS® by Example: A Programmer’s Guide.
-All the programs and examples described are fully compatible with SAS University Edition too.
+All the programs and examples described are fully compatible with SAS OnDemand for Academics too.
 Happy programming!

 Very useful tips.

 For more non-standard uses of CAT functions ...